AlexanderJCS/ExoSpotter/docs/exoplanet_struct.md

 When working on developing the library, it is essential to fully understand the values of the Exoplanet constructor.
 However, if you are only using this library and not developing it, you can skip this section.

-## Non-empty Constructor Arguments

-To input data into the constructor, the Exoplanet struct only requires a `Lightcurve` struct.
+The Exoplanet struct only requires a `Lightcurve` struct.

 Here is an example of initializing the Exoplanet struct:
 ```cpp